fiverr/published/README.md

 ## Feature branch
 - Published only if the version has a pre-release section which contains `rc`:
-- Branch versions get a suffix that matches the
+- Branch versions get a suffix that matches the commit ID
 - Tags are named after the branch

 ## Master branch
 - Only publishes clean semver versions, no pre-release
-- Publishes versions to tav `latest`
+- Publishes versions to tag `latest`
 - Creates tag in git repository

 | branch | version | Will publish | to tag | Will create git tag |